gadicc/meteor-hmr/README.md

 of your testing, tracking in [#82](https://github.com/mantrajs/mantra-sample-blog-app/issues/82)).

-## Upgrading from `v0.0.7-rc.1` and below

-* Previously, we force-pushed `babel-plugin-react-transform` for you, but now we provide full `.babelrc` support.
-So now you should `npm install --save-dev babel-plugin-react-transform' and make sure you have a `.babelrc` in your project root that resembles the sample at the end of this README.

-* You should also `npm install --save-dev react-transform-catch-errors react-redbox` if you want to use the error catching support.

-* Previously we recommended to remove this package before deploy, but now with proper `.babelrc` support, as long as the react-transform is in the `development` section, you should be good.
-(Note, this package has not yet been tested extensively in production).

-* If you want `.babelrc` support without react hotloading, just take out the `react-transform` lines in that file.

 ## Where this works and doesn't

 NB: **This only works "out the box" on React components**.
 If you change a file that is imported by non-react by modules that aren't react components, a regular client refresh will occur.
 For hotloading to work, files must know how to "accept" the updated modules.
 The react hotloading code knows how to do this for react components and their imports.
 Other hotloaders *may* (or may not) work with the *very basic* HMR support provided by this project.
 No other files will "magically" update themselves.
 See http://webpack.github.io/docs/hot-module-replacement.html for the basic idea; BUT: we only provide `hot.accept()`, and on the client only, for now.